 \textbf{Federated Meta-Learning.} Very recently, the integration of federated learning and MAML has garnered much attention.
 Chen {\etal} \cite{chen2018federated} propose a federated meta-learning framework called FedMeta based on FedAvg \cite{mcmahan2017communication} and MAML-type algorithms, which improves the performance and convergence speed of FedAvg.
 Jiang {\etal} \cite{jiang2019improving} analyze the connections between FedAvg and MAML, and proposes a federated meta-learning algorithm called personalized FedAvg.
 Lin {\etal} \cite{lin2020collaborative} analyze the convergence properties and computational complexity of federated meta-learning for a strongly convex setting.
-Another recent work \cite{fallah2020personalized} proposes a federated meta-learning algorithm called Per-FedAvg and provides the convergence guarantee for general non-convex setting.
-However, these studies focus on the collaborative learning on a given set of tasks without exploring the valuable knowledge transfer from the previous tasks \cite{parisi2019continual}.
+Another recent work \cite{fallah2020personalized} proposes a federated meta-learning algorithm called Per-FedAvg and provides the convergence guarantee for the general non-convex setting.
+However, these studies focus on collaborative learning on a given set of tasks without exploring the valuable knowledge transfer from the previous tasks \cite{parisi2019continual}.

 \textbf{ADMM.} A number of existing works \cite{wang2014convergence,hong2016convergence,magnusson2015convergence,wang2019global} analyze the convergence of ADMM for the case where the solution to each subproblem is computed exactly.
 Wang {\etal} \cite{wang2018convergence} extend the ADMM method from two-block to multi-block form.
-Besides, there also a few of works \cite{mukkamala2020convex,jiang2019structured,lanza2017nonconvex,barber2020convergence} studying the performance of ADMM in an inexact and non-convex setting, by linearizing the subproblems that are difficult to solve exactly.
-It is worth noting that linear approximation is insufficient for the meta-learning problem which generally requires higher order information.
+Besides, there are also a few works \cite{mukkamala2020convex,jiang2019structured,lanza2017nonconvex,barber2020convergence} studying the performance of ADMM in an inexact and non-convex setting, by linearizing the subproblems that are difficult to solve exactly.
+It is worth noting that linear approximation is insufficient for the meta-learning problem which generally requires higher-order information.